trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/user5.png

 Before a user is configured to use PersonaCrypt on a PC-BSD® system, two buttons are available in the "PersonaCrypt" section of "Advanced Mode".
 Note that this section is hidden if the currently logged in user is selected.
-Also, if you have just created a user and do not see these options, click "Apply" then re-highlight the user.
+Also, if you have just created a user and do not see these options, click "Apply" then re-highlight the user to display these options:

 * **Import Key:** if the user has already created a PersonaCrypt device on another PC-BSD® system, click this button to import a previously saved copy of the key associated with the device.
-Once the key is imported, the user can now login using PersonaCrypt.
+Once the key is imported, the user can now login to this computer using PersonaCrypt.

 * **Initialize Device:** used to prepare the USB device that will be used as the user's home directory.